websycode/Websycode/README.md

 WebSyCode aims at abridging the technological gap separating the current market trends and the academics by the means of webinars, in-person consultation and running local campaigns and meetups.

+We accept the application of each individual irrespective of his/her caste, creed, religion, race, ethnicity, language, beliefs, interest, sex and ailments.

 ## Mission💥
 Our mission is to provide enough guidance to each person who is interested in grooming his/her skills irrespective of his/her majors and family background.
 We want to make a strong community that can come together to solve any complex challenge and build a product that can bring revolution to the tech industry.
 We aim to invoke the engineer inside you!